Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 Managed Care and Long-Term Care

-Purpose: The Washington Apple Health (AH) managed care organization (MCO) plan is responsible to pay for nursing facility (NF) days that are considered qualifying rehabilitative and skilled nursing services.
+Purpose: The Washington Apple Health (AH) managed care organization (MCO) plan is responsible to pay for nursing facility (NF) days that are qualifying rehabilitative and skilled nursing services.
 Long-term care nursing facility services (sometimes called custodial care or long term care) is paid by Aging and Long Term Supports Administration (ALTSA) as a fee for service once AH MCO coverage days end.
-This section gives instructions for the financial worker (FW) when a client enrolled into AH MCO admits into a NF.
+This section gives instructions for the Public Benefit Specialist (PBS) when a client enrolled into AH MCO admits into a NF.

 Program of all-inclusive care for the elderly (PACE) information.

-Note: The instructions below are intended for Home and Community Service (HCS) and Developmental Disability Administration (DDA) LTC specialty financial workers.
+Note: The instructions below are intended for Home and Community Service (HCS) and Developmental Disability Administration (DDA) LTC specialty Public Benefit Specialists.
 This section includes information for HCS and DDA social workers and case managers.

 HCS and DDA do not determine medicaid eligibility for clients on a MAGI based medical programs (N track in ACES).
 The eligibility is done through the Health Benefit Exchange (HBE).

-The HCS and DDA financial worker determines eligibility for Classic medicaid (Aged, Blind, Disabled) which includes Community First Choice (CFC), Institutional, and Home and Community Based (HCB) Waiver medical programs.
+The HCS and DDA financial worker determines eligibility for SSI-related Aged, Blind, Disabled medicaid which includes Community First Choice (CFC), Institutional, and Home and Community Based (HCB) Waiver medical programs.

 What are rehabilitative services or skilled nursing services?